vzakharchenko/rtsp-samsung-tv/README.md

 # Features
  - use server to convert rtsp streams using ffmpeg
  - support for multiple IP cameras (switch between cameras using remote control)
+ - Display 4 cameras streams on one screen
  - support udp and tcp transport
  - tizen samsung tv application